 Set against a backdrop of spectacular Balboa Park, nestled among beautiful eucalyptus trees, the Lowell Davies Festival Theatre has become a favorite with Globe patrons.

 The outdoor theatre operates during The Old Globe’s Summer Festival (July-September) and is named after Lowell Davies, a former Board President and a major Old Globe supporter.

-Please note: The Lowell Davies Festival Theatre is an outdoor theatre with stadium seating.
+Please note: The Lowell Davies Festival Theatre is an outdoor theatre.
 We recommend that you dress warmly when attending performances.
-Cushions and blankets are available for a nominal fee (ID will be requested for rental.)
+Blankets are available for rental ($2 fee).

 Click here to view seating charts with price zones.

 Click on the camera icons in the seating chart on the left to get a view from those seats.

 Please download Adobe Flash Player to view highlighted productions, www.adobe.com/go/getflashplayer